Civil war: Greed

 A second source of finance is national diasporas, which can fund rebellions and insurgencies from abroad.
 The study found that statistically switching the size of a country's diaspora from the smallest found in the study to the largest resulted in a sixfold increase in the chance of a civil war.

 Higher male secondary school enrollment, per capita income and economic growth rate all had significant effects on reducing the chance of civil war.
 Specifically, a male secondary school enrollment 10% above the average reduced the chance of a conflict by about 3%, while a growth rate 1% higher than the study average resulted in a decline in the chance of a civil war of about 1%.
 The study interpreted these three factors as proxies for earnings forgone by rebellion, and therefore that lower forgone earnings encourage rebellion.
 Phrased another way: young males (who make up the vast majority of combatants in civil wars) are less likely to join a rebellion if they are getting an education or have a comfortable salary, and can reasonably assume that they will prosper in the future.

-Low per capita income has been proposed as a cause for grievance, prompting armed rebellion.
+Low per capita income has also been proposed as a cause for grievance, prompting armed rebellion.
 However, for this to be true, one would expect economic inequality to also be a significant factor in rebellions, which it is not.
 The study therefore concluded that the economic model of opportunity cost better explained the findings.